kapouer/express-dom/README.md

 # Plugins

-Some plugins are available by default in dom.plugins, others as separate node modules.
+Some plugins are available by default in dom.plugins, others as separate modules.
+Note that by default, display is disabled in the webkitgtk instance, images are not loaded, to optimize DOM manipulations.
-Note that `dom.plugins.nomedia` is enabled by default - it should be removed when calling page.png, page.pdf, or when acting upon any request that is not html or javascript.
+It should be re-enabled when calling page.png, page.pdf, or when acting upon any request that is not html or javascript (tracking 404 images, for instance).
+See node-webkitgtk documentation about how to do that.

 # Debugging